yashgrover27/NetflixClone/README.md

 ## Credits

-This project was created by [PRAJJAL DHAR], a passionate web developer and movie lover.
+This project was created by Yash Grover, a passionate web developer

 ## License